Brazilians protest World Cup spending, call for better services

 Protests are planned in up to 50 cities throughout the day, as demonstrators hope to rekindle momentum that led to millions of people hitting the streets last year during the Confederations Cup, a two-week World Cup warmup.

-In a speech on Thursday, Rousseff attacked critics of her government’s Cup preparations and called on the nation to welcome Cup visitors with “the hospitality that is part of the Brazilian soul,” the Globo newspaper reported on its website.

-After a near-decade of steady growth before she took office, Brazil now struggles with a sluggish economy, persistent inflation, increasing crime and lackluster investment.
+After a near-decade of steady growth before she took office, Brazil is now struggling with a sluggish economy, persistent inflation, rising crime rates and lackluster investment.

 Thursday’s protests come in a week which has already seen widespread strikes from dissatisfied labor unions across Brazil, from bus drivers in Rio de Janeiro to military police in the northeastern city of Recife.

 Reporting by Stephen Eisenhammer in Rio de Janeiro and Pedro Fonseca and Nacho Doce in São Paulo.
-Editing by Paulo Prada, W Simonm Bernard Orr and Jeb Blount
+Editing by Paulo Prada and W Simon